artkeller/ESP32StartupErrorAnalyzer/src/README.md

 ## Overview
 The `src` folder contains the implementation of the **ESPRIC** class, which is designed for analyzing ESP32 startup conditions, executing corresponding callbacks, and providing detailed insights into matched and unmatched conditions.
 This README provides a high-level overview of the header and implementation files (`ESPRIC.h` and `ESPRIC.cpp`).

+### Important Notice

+- The ESPRIC library is specifically designed for ESP32 devices.
+Currently, no other MCU platform offers equivalent post-mortem analysis capabilities supported by this library.
+Please ensure that you are using this library with ESP32-compatible devices only.
+- If you are looking for a more generic solution for cyber resilience and analysis across multiple platforms, please refer to the [CRATE project on GitHub](http://).

 ---

 ## Files